r00ster91/discordcr/README.md

 ## Usage

-An example bot can be found [here](https://github.com/meew0/discordcr/blob/master/examples/ping.cr).
+Example bots can be found [here](https://github.com/meew0/discordcr/blob/master/examples/ping.cr).
 More examples will come in the future.